Travelling 30 countries since 1999 I have been on a journey assisting people in their meditation, prayer, and spiritual life.

 The goal is to unite people with their inner self through the use of malas.
-A mala is useful as it helps focus the mind and develop clarity and stability of the mind.
+A mala is useful as it helps focus and stable the mind, developing clarity.

-The focus of this business is on love, compassion, and sustainable existence in the every changing world.
+The focus of this business is one of love, compassion, and sustainable existence in the every changing world.

 People often ask how I became a mala maker.
 As the now legend goes (which is entirely true) ...